-An automation testing framework is used to organize the code in an efficient way that allows organizations to achieve more than their automation projects.
-By using such a framework organizations can get more value as their code become:
+An automation testing framework is used to efficiently organize the code, allowing organizations to achieve more than their automation projects.
+By using such a framework, organizations can get more value as their code become:

-A framework once written, can be used in multiple projects, not limiting to one single project.
-By doing so, Eng teams can reduce the effort involved in re-writing the code as it is already available (there is no need to reinventing the wheel..).
+A framework, once written, can be used in multiple projects, not limiting to one single project.
+By doing so, Eng teams can reduce the effort involved in re-writing the code as it is already available (there is no need to reinvent the wheel..).

-Frameworks are written should be scalable so they can be used from small to large projects which can involve multiple technologies/platforms.
+Frameworks that are written should be scalable so they can be used from small to large projects involving multiple technologies/platforms.

 Maintainable and Understandable

-An automation framework should follow the same standards as any other coding project which means that it must be well documented and follow design patterns so it can be easy to maintain.
+An automation framework should follow the same standards as any other coding project, which means that it must be well documented and track design patterns to be easy to maintain.

 Types of frameworks

-The use of a data-driven framework is most relevant where the testing effort involves multiple and complex numbers of input test data (e.g customer sign it form which requires a lot of input data to be supplied by the user with multiple fields and permutations).
+A data-driven framework is most relevant where the testing effort involves multiple and complex numbers of input test data (e.g., customer sign it form, which requires a lot of input data to be supplied by the user with multiple fields and permutations).

-In the case of the data-driven framework, the test inputs and are usually not implemented in the code itself.
-Instead, we use an external data source where we import data and use it in our tests (e.g SQL, Excel, or XML).
+In the case of the data-driven framework, the test inputs are usually not implemented in the code itself.
+Instead, we use an external data source to import and use it in our tests (e.g., SQL, Excel, or XML).

-In keyword driven frameworks both the application objects and test data are coded within the C# class files (instead of using an external source).
+In keyword-driven frameworks, the application objects and test data are coded within the C# class files (instead of using an external source).
 In this framework, each and every operation is represented as a keyword (e.g SendNotification(), Login(), etc).

-The use of such a framework has great benefits as it simple to maintain, edit, and adding new test cases that will use the same keyword.
-However, to use this framework demands more programming knowledge.
+Such a framework has excellent benefits as it is simple to maintain, edit, and add new test cases that will use the same keyword.
+However, using this framework demands more programming knowledge.

-The hybrid framework is the combination of the frameworks above as it allows programmers to pull data from external data sources and also use keywords to perform operations.
+The hybrid framework combines the frameworks above as it allows programmers to pull data from external data sources and use keywords to perform operations.

 Automation testing models